 Requesting a Waiver/Exception to Policy

-If you believe you have a legitimate business reason why your purchase cannot use a Small Business or DVBE business, a completed and signed waiver must be completed and attached to the ServiceNow ticket.
-UC Procurement Services offers a reference guide, lists of current supplier agreements with UC locations, and searchable databases for suppliers, along with related resources.
+If you believe you have a legitimate business reason why your purchase cannot use a Small Business or DVBE business, a completed and signed waiver your purchase request must include a written justification for your decision.
+UC Systemwide Procurement Services offers a reference guide, and up-to-date SBF program information.

-The waiver will be reviewed by the UC Merced Senior Contract Manager or designee.
-If the waiver is disapproved, the purchase will be awarded to a certified Small Business (SB) or Disabled Veteran Business Enterprise (DVBE).
+The purchase request with justification will be reviewed by the UC Merced Senior Contract Manager or designee.
+If the request is disapproved, the purchase must be awarded to a certified Small Business (SB) or Disabled Veteran Business Enterprise (DVBE).

 More Information

-Contact Senior Contract Manager Theresa Mason (tmason4@ucmerced.edu) for more information on the benefits of using these types of businesses, as well as additional ways to locate them.
+Contact procurement@ucmerced.edu for more information on the benefits of using these types of businesses, as well as additional ways to locate them.

 We appreciate your support and compliance with the UC Small Business First program!